Transverse superconducting diode without parity and time-reversal violation

-To further support the analysis based on our phenomenological theory, we perform numerical calculations using self-consistent MF theory for a toy model on a square lattice.
-The normal-state dispersion is given by $\xi_{\bm{k}} = -2t_x \cos(k_x) - 2t_y \cos(k_y) - \mu$, where $t_x$ and $t_y$ are the hopping amplitudes along the $x$ and $y$ directions, and we set the lattice constant $a=1$ for simplicity.
+\emph{Self-consistent mean-field theory.}---To supplement the analysis based on our GL theory near $T_c$ , we perform numerical calculations using self-consistent MF theory near zero temperature for a square lattice model.
+The normal-state dispersion is given by $\xi_{\bm{k}} = -2t_x \cos(k_x) - 2t_y \cos(k_y) - \mu$, where $t_x$ and $t_y$ are the hopping amplitudes along the $x$ and $y$ directions, and we set the lattice constant $a=1$.
 We mainly consider two cases: (i) a spin-singlet $s$-wave superconductor with anisotropic hopping ($t_x \neq t_y$), and (ii) a nematic spin-triplet $p$-wave superconductor with isotropic hopping.
-The schematics for these two cases are shown in Fig.~\ref{fig:fig3}(a) and (b).
 In principle, both cases are captured by the model in Eq.~\eqref{free}.